 She worked as an illustrator for The Boston Herald and illustrated a number of children’s books, including her own, Little Indian Maidens at Work and Play which was published in 1909.

-She was inspired by the culture the Zuni Pueblo in 1901, producing a series of watercolors and charcoal sketchings of the Zuni people which may have been intended for a book that was never completed.
+Beatrice was inspired by the culture of the Zuni Pueblo.
+In 1901, she produced a series of watercolors and charcoal sketchings of the Zuni people which may have been intended for a book that was never completed.
 She made special note of mothers with children, including infants in carriers.
-Frequently the idealized western family dynamic: helpmeet mother, breadwinner father, and children who “work and play”, was emphasized in the scenes she recorded.
-Beatrice wasn’t working as an anthropologist, rather she interpreted Zuni culture through her own romanticized ideas of rural family life in the American west.
-We can still gain valuable historical information from her artwork about both Zuni and Beatrice’s culture.
+Frequently the idealized western family dynamic: helpmeet mother, breadwinner father, and children who “work and play”, were emphasized in the scenes she recorded.
+Beatrice wasn’t working as an anthropologist, rather she interpreted Zuni culture through her own romanticized ideas of rural family life in the American West.
+However, we can still gain valuable historical information from her artwork about both Zuni and Beatrice’s culture.

-Yet, progressive, well-educated mothers like Beatrice were choosing to breastfeed their own babies and used art as a means of influencing others to breastfeed and to care for their own children.
-It was the start of a wider trend of making increasingly intensive motherhood fashionable for upper and middle class women through out the 20th century… but that is a topic for another day.
+Yet, progressive, well-educated socialite mothers like Beatrice were choosing to breastfeed their own babies and used art as a means of influencing others to breastfeed and care for their own children.
+It was the start of a wider trend of making increasingly intensive motherhood fashionable for upper and middle-class women throughout the 20th century… but that is a topic for another day.